 August 2016 update: my screen turned to a shade of pink.
 All of a sudden, while working, colors flickered and it’s just as if a pink filter is in front of it now.
 Some times it flickers back to white, but most of the time it’s pinkish.
 Of course System76 offered to fix the issue for free, but it would have costed me at least $400 in shipping, so clearly this was not an option.

 January 2017 update: my Lemur died.
 In previous weeks, sometimes it would happen that the screen would go black and that the fan would start spinning as hell, at which point the only thing I could do is forcefully shut it down.
 However, the behavior started to show up more often, until it was the only it would do.
 After some troubleshooting with System76, it turned out that it was probably a motherboard issue.
 The PC was a couple of months out of warranty, and the quote was of around $500 to ship, repair and ship back.
 I ditched System76 and bought a new, almost equal laptop from PC Specialist for roughly the same amount (€500).
 It’s working fine so far.
 All that follows still applies, as the PC Specialist laptop is basically the same product as the Lemur, just built and shipped from the UK.
-To this day, I would rather buy a Dell XPS Developer Edition: higher price tag, but definitely more sturdy and reliable.
+To this day, I would rather buy a Dell XPS Developer Edition or a Lenovo Thinkpad X1 Carbon: higher price tag, but definitely sturdier and more reliable.

 - The screen has a poor opening angle (I’d say around 120 degrees).
 This is not a problem if you put it on a desk with a proper chair, but as soon as you put it on your lap or if you are higher than your table, you’d immediately like the screen to open some more.